 Opinions vary when it comes to the topic of open houses, because some real estate agents swear by this strategy and others think that it is an outdated marketing tactic.
 As you learn more about real estate open houses and their effectiveness, it is easy to see why some Atlanta real estate agents love open houses while other agents see them as a necessary evil.
+This article discusses Pros and Cons of a Real Estate Open House.

 What is a Real Estate Open House?